scope3data/interview-kit/typescript/README.md

 # TypeScript Measure CLI

 This is a TypeScript implementation of the Scope3 Measure CLI.
+This project uses Bun as the runtime environment for TypeScript.

 ## Prerequisites

 - Node 20 or higher
+- Bun

 ## Setup